HZHPAGES/evogen_robot_design/designer_manual.md

 ## Introduction
 * This user study is going to take around 30 mins per person.
 * Each user is going to design 2 robots per environment.
-    * We expect the 2 robots for the same environment to be as much different to each other as possible
+    * The 2 robots for the same environment are expected to be as much different as possible
     * The robots for different environments could be similar.

 ## Design Workflow
 ### Update Robot Name
-* Update the robot name as `Yourname_Mapname_TaskDescription`.
+* Update the robot name as `YourName_MapName_TaskDescription`.
-    * E.g. If John is going to design a robot to walk forward on the ground environment, then the name would be `john_ground_walkforward`.
+    * E.g. If John is going to design a robot to walk forward on the ground environment, the name would be `john_ground_walkforward`.

 ### Design Robot
 * **Body**